Leaf Garland Templates Mozaic Studio

 • For a ribbon, tie or make a loop and cut.

-Oak Leaf Place Cards
+Leaf Place Cards

 Make every guest feel special by customizing an oak leaf with metallic ink, then use floral wire to attach it to a mini-pumpkin (or use a 3D paper pumpkin from our 3D Pumpkin & Squash templates!